 Local Government (Auckland Council) Act

-The Local Government (Auckland Council) Act 2009 establishes the Auckland Council as a unitary authority for Auckland.
-It contains provisions that relate to a range of matters including: the Council’s structure, functions, duties and powers (which differ from those of other local authorities under the Local Government Act 2002), the arrangements necessary for the management of Auckland’s transport, water supply and wastewater services, and requires Auckland Council to prepare and adopt a spatial plan (“the Auckland Plan") and special provisions which establish arrangement to promote issues of significance to mana whenua.
+The Local Government (Auckland Council) Act 2009 (LGACA) establishes the Auckland Council (Council) as a unitary authority for Auckland.
+It contains provisions that relate to a range of matters including: the Council’s structure, functions, duties and powers (which differ from those of other local authorities under the Local Government Act 2002), the arrangements necessary for the management of Auckland’s transport, water supply and wastewater services, the need for the Council to prepare and adopt a spatial plan (“the Auckland Plan") and special provisions which establish arrangement to promote issues of significance to mana whenua.

-1. Auckland Council prepares the Unitary Plan, which includes a regional policy statement, a regional plan and a district plan (but excludes the district plan component applying to the Hauraki Gulf Islands).
+1. Auckland Council prepares a draft Unitary Plan, which includes a regional policy statement, a regional plan, including regional coastal plan, and a district plan (but excludes the district plan component applying to the Hauraki Gulf Islands).

-2. Auckland Council prepares an evaluation report and it is audited by the Ministry for the Environment.
+2. Auckland Council prepares an evaluation report which is audited by the Ministry for the Environment.

-3. The Unitary Plan and evaluation report are publicly notified.
+3. The proposed Unitary Plan and evaluation report are publicly notified by Auckland Council.

 5. Auckland Council prepares a summary of submissions.